-Sundaresan is with Columbia University, Graduate School of Business, and Wang is with Indiana University, Kelley School of Business.
-The authors are grateful for the comments from the seminar and conference participants in the NY Fed Workshop, BIS, ECB, Toulouse Economics Group, Columbia Business, Law, and Engineering Schools, Wisconsin (Madison), Richmond Fed, Indiana (Bloomington), Exeter, SAIF, Seattle, Drexel, Baruch, the Moody's Conference, FIRS conference, IFMR, UBC Summer Conference, and FMC2 Bank Resolution Mechanism Conference.
-The authors especially thank Anat Admati, Pierre Collin-Dufresne, Doug Diamond, Mark Flannery, Bev Hirtle, Ken Garbade, Paul Glasserman, Larry Glosten, Charles Goodheart, Christopher Hennessy, Ravi Jagannathan, Weiping Li, Jamie McAndrews, Bob McDonald, Stewert Myers, George Pennacchi, Ned Prescott, Adriano Rampini, Marc Saidenberg, Joao Santos, Ernst Schaumburg, Chester Spatt, Kevin Stiroh, James Vickery, Cam Harvey (editor), the anonymous associate editor, and the anonymous referees for helpful remarks.
+Sundaresan is with Columbia University, Graduate School of Business.
+Wang is with Indiana University, Kelley School of Business.
+We are grateful for the comments from the seminar and conference participants in the NY Fed Workshop on Contingent Capital, BIS, ECB, Toulouse Economics Group, Columbia Business, Law, and Engineering Schools, Wisconsin (Madison), Richmond Fed, Indiana (Bloomington), Exeter, SAIF, Seattle, Drexel, Baruch, the Moody's Conference, FIRS conference, IFMR, UBC Summer Conference, and FMC2 Bank Resolution Mechanism Conference.
+We especially thank Anat Admati, Pierre Collin-Dufresne, Doug Diamond, Mark Flannery, Ken Garbade, Paul Glasserman, Larry Glosten, Charles Goodheart, Christopher Hennessy, Bev Hirtle, Ravi Jagannathan, Weiping Li, Jamie McAndrews, Bob McDonald, Stewert Myers, George Pennacchi, Ned Prescott, Adriano Rampini, Marc Saidenberg, Joao Santos, Ernst Schaumburg, Chester Spatt, Kevin Stiroh, James Vickery, Cam Harvey (Editor), the anonymous Associate Editor, and the anonymous referees for helpful remarks.
 Julia Dennett and Kevin Pan provided excellent research assistance.

 On the Design of Contingent Capital with a Market Trigger